deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > (beat)
 >
-> Ugh, it needs to be reset because of the crash.
+> Ugh, it needs to be reset due to the crash.
 There's this tiny button on the side.
 I need something small.
 Like a paper clip or needle or something.

 #### PUZZLE 1.3: Resetting the phone